browse list of realtors working in Hale County

 Looking to buy in Hale County, Alabama?

 There are 83 USDA backed residential loans in Hale county with an average loan balance of $115,437.
 Over 86% of the loans helped first time home buyers.
 Borrowers were an average age of 39 years old.
 The typical appraised home value was around $117,373.
 On average the rural home size purchased with this loan was approximately 1,495 SqFt.
 Hale county applies the standard USDA income limits to determine loan eligibility.
 For a household of upto 4 people the income limit is $90,300.
-For a household of between 5 and 8 people the income limit is $119,200.
-Select from the list of cities below or use the search feature to find active property listings in a city where you would like to live.
+For a household of between 5 and 8 people the income limit is increased to $119,200.

 *Akron • Allenville • Arcola • Casemore • Cedarville • Cypress • Darrah • Evansville • Gallion • Gilmore Quarters • *Greensboro • Harper Hill • Havana • Hogglesville • Ingram • Laneville • Lock Five • Melton • *Moundville • New Prospect • *Newbern • Oak Village • Phipps • Powers • Prairieville • Rosemary • Sawyerville • Stewart • Whitsitt